Literature of Kosovo: Ali Podrimja

 "Thirrje" (1961, tr: The Calls).
 In his following books, he revealed himself to be a mature symbolist, who could avail himself of a diversity of rhymes and metres.
 A turning point in his work came with the poetry collection "Lum Lumi" (1982).
 It is an homage to his young son Lumi, who died of cancer.
 He examines themes of loneliness, fear, death and fate.
 Podrimja's tone, however, remains laconic.
 His poems exhibit a dense structure, and he plays with powerful images and avoids any artistic prolixity.
 As a master of terse symbols and allegories, he also weaves elements of orally transmitted Albanian folk poetry, unusual metaphors and modern language use into his poetry, and surprises the reader with unexpected syntactic structures and subtle rhymes.
 Podrimja's collection "Ich sattle das Ross den Tod" (1991) I Saddle Death the Steed) was the very first German-language publication by a contemporary Albanian poet.
 In it, he condenses his experience of daily menace, injustice and Europe's apathy.
 Podrimja's books were translated also in other languages as: English, French, Italian, Polish, Romanian, Turkish, Greek, Serbian, Croatian, Slovenian, and also were present in many anthologies in foreign languages.

 Sabri Hamiti

-Having huge impact in the Kosovar Literature, poet and critic Sabri Hamiti born in Podujevo in 1950, studied comparative literature both in Zagreb and at the Ecole Pratique des Hautes Etudes in Paris, where the demigods of French structuralism brought their influence to bear on him.
-He finished his doctorate at the University of Priština.
+Having huge impact in the Kosovar Literature, poet and critic Sabri Hamiti born in Podujevë in 1950, studied comparative literature both in Zagreb and at the Ecole Pratique des Hautes Etudes in Paris, where the demigods of French structuralism brought their influence to bear on him.
+He finished his doctorate at the University of Prishtina.
 Hamiti is the author of numerous volumes of prose, poetry and drama, as well as innovative criticism.
-Among his most recent verse collections are: Thikë harrimi, Prishtina 1975 (Knife of oblivion); Trungu ilir, Prishtina 1979 (The Illyrian stock); Leja e njohtimit, Priština 1985 (Identity papers); Kaosmos, Priština 1990 (Chaosmos), and ABC, Priština 1994.
-He was the editor of the newspaper "Rilindja" from 1993 to 2011, as well as a professor in the University of Pristina in the same time period.
+Among his most recent verse collections are: Thikë harrimi, Prishtina 1975 (Knife of oblivion); Trungu ilir, Prishtina 1979 (The Illyrian stock); Leja e njohtimit, Prishtina 1985 (Identity papers); Kaosmos, Prishtina 1990 (Chaosmos), and ABC, Prishtina 1994.
+He was an editor at the publishing house "Rilindja" until 1991, as well as a professor of literature in the University of Pristina from 1993 until his retirement in 2020.